 Snacks are important at all ages to provide nourishment between meals.
-Children in particular benefit from structure when it comes to designated snack times at school.
+Children in particular benefit from structure when it comes to designated snack times at school, child care centres, or day homes.
 Designated snack times have three main components:

-What happens before snack time can influence how a child responds to how or if they eat their snack.
-Make the transition from play or learning to snack time part of your classroom routine.
-Ideas include using a transition activity, such as dimming the lights, singing a snack time song or having a clapping pattern that signals the end of an activity and the start of snack time.
+What happens before snack time can influence how a child responds to, or whether they eat, their snack.
+Make the transition from play or learning to snack time part of your routine.
+Ideas for transition activities include dimming the lights, singing a snack time song, or using a clapping pattern that signals the end of an activity and the start of snack time.

-Allowing children to decide whether and how much they eat will foster trust not only between you and the student, but also between the student and their body.
+Allowing children to decide whether and how much they eat will foster trust not only between you and the child, but also between the child and their own body.
 Many factors affect children’s hunger and appetite from day to day.
 Only they know how much food they need.
-For instance, children who have had a very nourishing breakfast may be less hungry for their morning snack than children who missed breakfast or ate a smaller breakfast.
+For instance, children who have had a very nourishing breakfast may be less hungry for their morning snack than children who missed or ate a smaller breakfast.

-Finally, we know you’re probably wondering, “What is a nutritious snack?”
+Finally, we know you may be wondering, “What is a nutritious snack?”

-Remember that children come from a variety of backgrounds and circumstances, so speaking about all foods neutrally and avoiding good/bad or healthy/unhealthy language fosters a positive food culture in your classroom.
+Remember that children come from a variety of backgrounds and circumstances.
+Speaking about all foods in an inclusive, neutral way and avoiding “good/bad” or “healthy/unhealthy” language fosters a positive food culture in your classroom or child care setting.

-If you are sharing snack ideas with families or caregivers, try including one or more foods from the Canada’s Food Guide Plate.
-This could be a vegetable or fruit, a whole grain food (such as a slice of bread) or a protein food (e.g., yogurt).
-The choice of specific foods may vary depending on how long it is until the next meal.
-For example, a piece of fruit is ideal for a morning snack if lunch is soon, while a more substantial snack such as whole grain crackers and cheese (a whole grain food and a protein food) is great for the afternoon if dinner is not going to be for a while.
+If you are sharing snack ideas with families or caregivers, try including one or more foods from the Canada’s Food Guide Snapshot.
+This could be a vegetable or fruit, a whole grain food (e.g., a slice of bread), or a protein food (e.g., yogurt).
+Specific food choices may vary depending on how long it is until the next meal.
+For example, a piece of fruit is a suitable morning snack if lunch is soon, while a more substantial snack such as whole grain crackers and cheese is a great afternoon snack if dinner is not for a while.